 - Deaconess Nursing Fellowship is funded by Deaconess Foundation to continue to honor the Deaconess Sisters.
 This fellowship fosters systems thinking among future healthcare workers.
-Interns explore campaigns and policy related to access to healthcare.
+Interns explore campaigns and policies related to access to healthcare.

-- Equifax Finance Fellowship is funded by Equifax, this fellowship educates young people who are directly impacted by biased financial policies and practices and engages them in the creation of solutions.
+- Equifax Finance Fellowship is funded by Equifax, This fellowship educates young people who are directly impacted by biased financial policies and practices and engages them in the creation of solutions.
 Finance fellows work on a financial empowerment curriculum geared towards helping young people make sound financial decisions as students.

 If you have questions about The Foundation’s fellowship programs, joining the League, or the policy priorities, please email firstname.lastname@example.org.